Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q5.**

-20 women = 16 days, 16 men = 15 days.
-Find ratio of men : women efficiency.
+.20 women can do a work in 16 days.
+16 men can complete the same work in 15 days.
+What is the ratio between the capacity of men and a woman?
+a) 3 : 4   b) 4 : 3   c) 5 : 3   d) Data inadequate

 **Solution:**